EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 1. Upload the files with restricted file extensions.
 2. Examine that upload should fail with proper response.

+7.5 Avoid using cookie data for a security-related decision.   (**This rule will take effect in R1.0**) **Notice**: Attackers can easily modify cookies, within the browser or by implementing the client-side code outside of the browser.
+Attackers can bypass protection mechanisms such as authorization and authentication by modifying the cookie to contain an expected value.

 ## 8. Security Document

 8.1 All public function interfaces, RESTful interfaces, local function interfaces, command line interfaces, and default usernames and passwords used for identity authentication must be described in the product or application document.